 Check Out the People Who Interact With Your Prospects

-When working a job, people are usually surrounded by similar people to themselves.
+When working a job, people are usually surrounded by people similar to themselves.
 Engineers work with a lot of engineers, marketers with a lot of marketers, etc. The same thing happens with consumers.
-People's social and professional circles are often filled with other like-minded people with similar interests, jobs, and hobbies.
+People's social and professional circles are often filled with like-minded people with similar interests, jobs, and hobbies.
 Linkedin networks follow this trend.

 The good thing about sifting through endorsements is that it's swift and effective.
 All you need to do is open the list of people who have endorsed your current prospect in relevant areas and then contact these prospects through your sales and marketing teams.